On the Convergence Rate of LoRA Gradient Descent: Related Work

 Second, there are memory-efficient LoRA-like algorithms with concrete convergence analyses that do not apply to the original LoRA formulation.
-These include GaLore, an algorithm which projects the \textit{gradient} into a low-rank subspace but maintains a full-rank update of the parameters \cite{zhao2024galore}, LDAdam \cite{robert2025ldadam}, which performs adaptive optimization steps within lower dimensional subspaces, and Randomized Subspace Optimization (RSO) \cite{chen2025arso}.
+These include GaLore, an algorithm which projects the \textit{gradient} into a low-rank subspace but maintains a full-rank update of the parameters \cite{zhao2024galore, he25igalore_convergence}, LDAdam \cite{robert2025ldadam}, which performs adaptive optimization steps within lower dimensional subspaces, and Randomized Subspace Optimization (RSO) \cite{chen2025arso}.
 The LoRA variant LoRA-One incorporates information from the full gradient at initialization \cite{zhang2025loraone}, and it is analyzed only for Gaussian data and mean-squared loss.
 Finally, the variants RAC-LoRA \cite{malinovsky2024randomizedasymmetricchainlora} and Bernoulli-LoRA \cite{sokolov2025bernoulliloratheoreticalframeworkrandomized} only train one adapter matrix while freezing the other as a fixed projection matrix, essentially preserving Lipschitz smoothness while failing to capture the complex training dynamics of actual LoRA implementations.
 In practice, the LoRA matrices are updated \textit{simultaneously}, causing nonlinearity and nonsmoothness in the optimized variables.
-As the original LoRA formulation is widely used in practice, these analyses do not address realistic implementations.
+As the original LoRA formulation is much more commonly used in practice, these analyses do not address practical implementations.

 Third, several works prove the convergence of LoRA under a strong boundedness assumption that artificially enforces Lipschitz smoothness.
-This includes federated LoRA algorithms \cite{sun2024improving, park2025communicationefficientfederatedlowrankupdate, ghiasvand2025decentralizedlowrankfinetuninglarge}, for which single-device LoRA is a special case.
+This includes analyses of federated LoRA algorithms \cite{park2025communicationefficientfederatedlowrankupdate, ghiasvand2025decentralizedlowrankfinetuninglarge}, for which single-device LoRA is a special case.
 These works assume that the adapter matrix norms are uniformly bounded by constants.
-In addition, \cite{jiang2024a} analyzes convergence of LoRA and representation fine-tuning (ReFT) within the same framework, assuming that the singular values of $A$ and $B$ are uniformly upper bounded, which upper bounds the matrix norms by rank-dependent constants that appear in the final convergence result.
-They also require that the gradient is uniformly bounded.
-These assumptions force Lipschitz smoothness in terms of the constants and are overly restrictive.
+In addition, \cite{jiang2024a} analyzes the convergence of LoRA assuming that the singular values of $A$ and $B$ are uniformly upper bounded, which upper bounds the matrix norms by rank-dependent constants that appear in the final convergence result.

 Our work closes the gap in the existing literature by deriving the explicit convergence rate of the \textit{original} LoRA algorithm for general models, without requiring bounded parameter norms or Lipschitz smoothness of the reparametrized loss function.